hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - read forwards, to make sure subjects & verbs agree.
     - use a blank paper to cover lines below
         - to stop potentially skipping lines

+### Electronic Funds Transfer

+- describe how
+    - chip is checked
+        - make sure its not marked as stolen
+        - is not expired
+        - is valid
+        - if error, show error
+    - PIN entered by customer is compared in PIN on chip
+    - if PIN is not verified
+        - error appears
+        - prompts user to re-enter the PIN
+        - upto 3 attempts
+        - if still fails
+            - reject the transaction
+    - if PIN is verified
+        - transaction continues
+        - computer connects to customer's bank to see if there's money
+        - if has money
+            - transaction is completed
+            - amount deducted from customer's bank account
+            - amount credited to supermarket's bank account
+        - if has no money
+            - insufficient funds
+            - transaction is rejected

+### Online Store

+- how to buy
+    - go to store website
+    - choose goods category
+    - select items to view more
+    - add to card if you like it
+    - at last, go to cart
+    - click on Buy Now
+    - proceed with the payment
+    - confirm billing address
+    - select payment method
+    - enter credit card information + OTP when it asks
+    - confirm the order

 ### Charts